Public Interest Careers

 Bridge Fellowships

-Bridge Fellowships, sponsored by the Robina Foundation, support recent graduates in paths to public service.
+Bridge Fellowships support recent graduates on their paths to public service.
 Bridge Fellowships provide short-term funding for graduates to work at government agencies and nonprofit organizations—locally, nationally, and internationally—while they search for permanent employment.
-All fellows work closely with their career counselors to secure quality placements and to best utilize their fellowships to secure permanent work.
-More than 75% of our Bridge fellows have continued in careers in public service.
+All fellows work closely with their career counselors to secure quality placements and transition to permanent work.